Pay your tuition & fees

 Contact ACC’s Student Accounting Department if you need more information.

 See exemptions and waivers available to some Texas residents.

 Arrange for ACC veteran services before you register.

 Returned checks and delinquent payment plan contracts will be sent to a collection agency.
 You will be responsible for all collection costs and attorney fees.

 You have the ability to add authorized users to your account which allows the authorized user to make online payments on your behalf.
 The authorized user will receive a separate login and password to access the account.

 Please note that Authorized Users do not have access to your stored payment methods, academic records, personal emails, or other personal information.

 Making your parents (or any other individuals you authorize) an Authorized User does not give the ACC cashier staff permission to discuss your student account records with your authorized user.
-In order to comply with the Family Educational Rights and Privacy Act of 1974 (FERPA), you must complete a Cashier's office proxy authorization form.
+In order to comply with the Family Educational Rights and Privacy Act of 1974 (FERPA), you must complete a Cashier Office Student Account Proxy Authorization form.
 This proxy form can only be used in person at a Cashier Office.